 Best natural toothpaste for white teeth

-We have a few recommendations for natural whitening toothpastes.
-They are all fluoride-free and vegan-friendly, so the choice may come down to your personal preferences in terms of taste and texture.
+Now we have a few recommendations for natural whitening toothpastes.
+They are all fluoride-free and vegan-friendly, so the top choice may come down to your personal preferences in terms of taste and texture.

 Georganics mineral-rich whitening toothpaste